hang-kim-stat/Bayesian-Meta/README.md

 ## `code` Directory

 The directory has R codes for two simulation studies in Section 4 of the main text and our I-WIP meta-analysis study in Section 5.
-Each R code has comments that explain functions referring to the relevant equations in the main text.
+Each R code contains comments for some main functions referring to the relevant equations in the main text.

 ### Codes for Simulation Studies